zenml-io/blog.zenml.io/_posts/2020-09-29-12-factors-of-ml-in-production.md

 Understanding datasets requires effort.
 Commonly, this understanding is gathered through experimentation, especially when operating in fields with a lot of hidden domain knowledge.
 Start a Jupyter Notebook, get some/all of the data into a Pandas Dataframe, do some hours of out-of-sequence magic, train a first model, evaluate results - Job done.
 Well, unfortunately not.

 Experiments serve a purpose in the lifecycle of Machine Learning.
 The results of these Experiments are however not models, but understanding.
-Models from explorative Jupyter Notebooks are proof for understanding, not production-ready artefacts.
+Models from explorative Jupyter Notebooks are proof for understanding, not production-ready artifacts.
 Gained understanding will need more molding and fitting into production-ready training pipelines.

 All understandings unrelated to domain-specific knowledge can however be automated.
 Generate statistics on each data version you’re using to skip any one-time, ad-hoc exploratory work you might have had to do in Jupyter Notebooks, and move straight to the first pipelines.
 The earlier you experiment in pipelines, the earlier you can collaborate on intermediate results and the earlier you’ll receive production-ready models.